firecracker-microvm/firecracker/README.md

 isolation properties provided by hardware virtualization technology with the speed and flexibility of containers.

+## Overview
 The main component of Firecracker is a virtual machine monitor (VMM) that uses the Linux Kernel Virtual Machine (KVM) to create and run microVMs.
 Firecracker has a minimalist design.
 It excludes unnecessary devices and guest-facing functionality to reduce the memory footprint and attack surface area of each microVM.
 This improves security, decreases the startup time, and increases hardware utilization.
-Firecracker currently supports Intel, AMD (preview) and Arm (preview) CPUs.
 Firecracker has also been integrated in container runtimes, for example
 [Kata Containers](https://github.com/kata-containers/documentation/wiki/Initial-release-of-Kata-Containers-with-Firecracker-support)
 and [Weaveworks Ignite](https://github.com/weaveworks/ignite).